AMD Ryzen 9 7950X3D vs Intel Core i5-13600K

 Who should buy each?

-Choose the AMD Ryzen 9 7950X3D if: you need maximum performance for gaming, you multitask heavily with demanding applications, or you want a future-proof platform with PCIe 5.0 support.
+Choose the AMD Ryzen 9 7950X3D if: you need top-tier performance for gaming, plan to run demanding applications, or want a future-proof setup with PCIe 5.0 support.

 Conclusion